strandfield/typeset/README.md

-# `liblayout` - A TeX-inspired C++ layouting library
+# `typeset` - A TeX-inspired C++ typesetting library

-`liblayout` is a C++ library that aims at providing an abstract layouting engine suitable for many applications such as positioning widgets inside a window or typesetting words on a text page.
+`libtypeset` is a C++ library that aims at providing an abstract layouting engine suitable for typesetting complex documents.

 The library is heavily inspired by [TeX](https://en.wikipedia.org/wiki/TeX), the typesetting system designed by [Donald Knuth](https://www-cs-faculty.stanford.edu/~knuth/).